cnkuyan/indexer/README.md

 curl http://localhost:8080/ticks --header "Content-Type: application/json"  --request POST  --data '{ "instrument": "IBM", "timestamp": 1617473494140, "price": 130.1 }'
 ```

-If the Tick's timestamp is older than 1 second, it will be rejected by the endpoint with `Http NoContent` response.
+If the Tick's timestamp is older than 1 minute, it will be rejected by the endpoint with `Http NoContent` response.

 #### Querying the Statistics of all instruments: